Sitemap

 What Makes Carpet Look Bad or Ugly?

-Carpets with a low Tuft-Twist rating (3 to 5) are more likely to untwist or “blossom” at the yarn tips more quickly... thus creating a worn out or matted down appearance.
+Carpets with a low Tuft-Twist Rating (less than 5) are more likely to untwist or “blossom” at the yarn tips more quickly... thus creating a worn out or matted down appearance.

 This is why it is important to choose a new Carpet with a higher Tuft-Twist rating.
 It will resist untwisting of the tuft; retain its like-new appearance longer and tolerate a higher level of foot traffic.
 When comparing new carpet side by side, you must consider the Tuft Twist to help determine which carpet may be the better choice.